-The following commands produce a graph containing three panels.13 The first panel shows the overall (unadjusted) relative density (same as above).
+The following commands produce a graph containing three panels.
+The first panel shows the overall (unadjusted) relative density (same as above).
 The second panel shows how the relative density looks like if we only allow a difference in location but keep the distributional shape fixed.
 This is achieved by applying option adjust(:shape scale).
-The option instructs reldist to adjust the original cohort distribution in a way such that it has the same shape and scale as the recent cohort distribution, but keeps its location (technically, this is implemented by applying a location shift to the recent cohort distribution and then replacing the original cohort distribution by this counterfactual distribution; specifying scale is necessary because, conceptually, reldist treats the scale as a separate element of a distribution that can be adjusted).
+The option instructs reldist to adjust the original cohort distribution in a way such that it has the same shape and scale as the recent cohort distribution, but keeps its location (technically, this is implemented by applying a location shift to the recent cohort distribution; specifying scale is necessary because, conceptually, reldist treats the scale as a separate element of a distribution that can be adjusted).
 The third panel shows the relative density if the location difference between the two distributions is removed but the distributional shapes are allowed to be different.
-The corresponding option is adjust(location), which shifts the recent cohort distribution such that it has the same location as the original cohort distribution, but keeps its shape and scale.14
+The corresponding option is adjust(location), which shifts the recent cohort distribution such that it has the same location as the original cohort distribution, but keeps its shape and scale.

-13Confidence intervals for the relative density curve have been omitted using graph option noci, so that the plots are less busy.
+$^{13}$ Confidence intervals for the relative density curve have been omitted using graph option noci, so that the plots are less busy.